vishivishvish/vishivishvish.github.io/README.md

 This site is part of a much larger experiment.

-Since I was a kid, I’ve wanted to pursue the path of a true polymath — conducting exploratory research (and eventually development) across multiple scientific and engineering disciplines.
+Since I was a kid, I’ve wanted to pursue the path of a true polymath: conducting exploratory research (and eventually development) across multiple scientific and engineering disciplines.
 Some of the domains currently driving that curiosity include:

 - 🧠 **Software Engineering & System Design**
 - 🖥️ **IT & Hardware Engineering**